Peddie School: Academics

-Peddie uses a trimester program, in which the academic year is divided into Fall, Winter, and Spring terms that each consist of roughly 10 weeks.
+Peddie utilizes a trimester program, in which the academic year is divided into Fall, Winter, and Spring terms that each consist of roughly 10 weeks.
 Classes run from Monday to Friday with Saturday classes every other week.

-Many courses offered at Peddie are full-year courses, running from Fall to Spring term.
-Many electives run for one to two terms, allowing students to take multiple different courses throughout the year.
-The majority of students take five courses each term.
-A select few students take six or seven courses at a time.
-Students at Peddie are required to take multiple courses in English, foreign language, mathematics (through precalculus), history, social science, laboratory science, art, and music.
+Many courses offered at Peddie are full-year courses, running from Fall to Spring term, with electives running for one to two terms.
+The majority of students take five or six courses each term.
+Select students may take seven courses at a time.
+Students take a required curriculum of English, history, mathematics, and science courses, as well as arts and foreign language courses required to graduate.
+They supplement these with electives of their choosing in fields of interest.
 Additionally, Peddie students are required to participate in after-school activities throughout the year, including sports, theater productions, volunteer opportunities, and clubs.
-Students can request to have a course formed if they have a faculty representative and have demonstrated interest in the subject.

-Peddie offers 34 subjects for Advanced Placement (AP).
-In the 2020-2021 school year, 124 students participated in AP classes and exams.
-The average score on AP exams for a Peddie student is 4.4; 94% of Peddie students scored above a 3 on their AP exams.

-Signature Experience
+Signature Experience Program

-Peddie offers a signature experience to all students that allows them to conduct research in subjects including STEM, English, Language, history, writing, and the arts.
-Students begin to design their program during their sophomore year, with them conducting research and traveling during the summer between their junior and senior years.
-Many students focused on STEM conduct research in large, university labs, including University of California, Berkeley and Princeton University.
-Each year, students who participate in STEM-EXP present their research to students in a research fair during their senior year.
+Peddie offers a signature experience to all students that allows them to conduct research in subjects including STEM, language, creative writing, computer science, Asian studies, the arts, and any interdisciplinary interests.
+Students begin to design their program during their junior year, with them conducting research and traveling during the summer between their junior and senior years.
+Each year, students who participate in programs present their research to students and faculty during their senior year.

+Testing Scores

+The class of 2025’s average SAT score was 1450.
+Peddie offers 35 subjects for Advanced Placement (AP).
+In the 2024-2025 school year, 292 students participated in AP classes and exams.
+The average score on AP exams for a Peddie student is 4.53; 98% of Peddie students scored above a 3 on their AP exams.